damslab/reproducibility/btw2025-scalable-SHAP-p142/experiments/README.md

 It expects that at least [run0_SetupSystem.sh](run0_SetupSystem.sh) and [run1_PrepareDataAndModels.sh](run1_PrepareDataAndModels.sh) were executed once, so that the models are available in HDFS.
 AS with the local experiments, these test can run for >12h.
 It generates the remaining plots into [11_results](11_results).

+If [02_experiments/test_runtimes_local.sh](02_experiments%2Ftest_runtimes_local.sh) was not run for all instances configured, it is possible that some speed-up plots may show unexpected results or do not render at all.
+This is due to the fact that the plots reuse the runtimes from local as runtimes for single-node execution.

 - [runAllDistributed.sh](runAllDistributed.sh)
   - [run2_2ExperimentsDistributed.sh](run2_2ExperimentsDistributed.sh)